Kabul: Antiquity

-It is mentioned as Kophes or Kophene in some classical Greek writings.
-The Chinese Buddhist monk Hsuan Tsang refers to the city as Kaofu in the 7th century AD, which is the appellation of one of the five tribes of the Yuezhi who had migrated from across the Hindu Kush into the Kabul valley around the beginning of the Common Era.
-It was conquered by Kushan Emperor Kujula Kadphises in about 45 CE, and remained Kushan territory until at least the 3rd century.
+The Chinese Buddhist monk Hsuan Tsang refers to the city as Kaofu in the 7th century AD, which is the appellation of one of the five tribes of the Yuezhi who had migrated from across the Hindu Kush into the Kabul Valley around the beginning of the Common Era.
+It was conquered by Kushan Emperor Kujula Kadphises in about 45 AD, and remained Kushan territory until at least the 3rd century.
 The Kushans were Indo-European-speaking peoples related to the Yuezhi and based in Bactria.

 Around 230, the Kushans were defeated by the Sasanian Empire and replaced by vassals known as the Kushano-Sasanian Kingdom.
 During this period, the city was referred to as "Kapul" in Pahlavi scripts.

 Kapol in New Persian means "Royal Bridge", which is due to the main bridge on the Kabul that connected the east and west of the city.
-In 420, the Kushano-Sasanians were driven out of Afghanistan by the Xionites known as the Kidarites, who were then replaced in the 460s by the Hephthalites.
+In 420, the Kushano-Sasanians were driven out of Kabul Valley by the Xionites known as the Kidarites, who were then replaced in the 460s by the Hephthalites.
 It became part of the surviving Kingdom of Kapisa, also known as Kabul-Shahan.
 According to Táríkhu-l Hind by al-Biruni, Kabul was governed by princes of Turkic lineage.
 It was briefly held by the Tibetan Empire between 801 and 815.